 - Please read the full dog agreement here http://azburners.org/info-center/dog-agreement/

 - Each individual owner can bring no more than three dogs.
 Attempting to skirt this requirement by registering your dogs with more than one owner will be grounds for expulsion from the event

 - The best policy is to leave your dog at home.
-If you bring your dog to Saguaro Man, your dog needs a free ticket, should be well socialized with other dogs and people.
+If you bring your dog to Saguaro Man, your dog needs a ticket, should be well socialized with other dogs and people.
 Be sure that your dog is compatible with large events like this – crowds, children, other animals, loud music, bright lights and most of all fire.
 If you do bring your dog, you are advised to keep him away from camps and parties with loud music and fire effects.
 Dogs have sensitive hearing and it can be damaged by loud sounds.

 - Each dog will be issued a numbered tag.
 Dog & Owner will be registered at the gate.
 If complaints about the dog are made, they will be documented, and Saguaro Man leadership will be notified.

 - Dog participants must be well trained and be on a leash, always.
 The owner is 100% responsible for the dog’s behavior, interactions with other dogs, other people, and with the land.
 Dog owners should know that if their dog bites, snarls, growls, or otherwise violates this policy (which will be left up to the discretion of Saguaro Man leadership) that the dog and dog owner will be asked to leave.